All Products

 How it works

-Configure a Rollout resource once and apply it to your cluster.
+Configure a Rollout resource once.
 For every subsequent deployment update, Kruise Rollout automatically intercepts the change and progresses it through the defined steps.
-No further changes to the Rollout resource are needed.
+Rollout can also use Prometheus metrics to automate batch progression and pauses.

 Prerequisites